4 Signs it is time for a Blepharoplasty (Eyelid Lift Surgery) with a Plastic Surgeon

-Crow’s feet don’t help, either – and weight changes, hormonal changes and other lifestyle events may have left your eyelid skin looking lax and less attractive.
+Weight and hormonal changes as well as other lifestyle factors can all leave your eyelid skin looking lax and less attractive.

 The answer is that there is NO one perfect age for a Blepharoplasty or Canthoplasty surgery.
 IT all depends on the individual.